GIScience/openpoiservice/README.md

 The documentation for this flask service is provided via [flasgger](https://github.com/rochacbruno/flasgger) and can be accessed via `http://localhost:5000/apidocs/`.

-Generally you have three different request types `pois`, `category_stats` and `category_list`.
+Generally you have three different request types `pois`, `pois_stats` and `pois_list`.

-Using `request=poi` in the POST body will return a GeoJSON FeatureCollection in your specified bounding box or geometry.
+Using `request=pois` in the POST body will return a GeoJSON FeatureCollection in your specified bounding box or geometry.

-Using `request=category_stats` will do the same but group by the categories, ultimately returning a JSON object with the absolute numbers of pois of a certain group.
+Using `request=pois_stats` will do the same but group by the categories, ultimately returning a JSON object with the absolute numbers of pois of a certain group.

-Finally, `request=category_list` will return a JSON object generated from `openpoiservice/server/categories/categories.yml`.
+Finally, `request=pois_list` will return a JSON object generated from `openpoiservice/server/categories/categories.yml`.

 ### Category IDs and configuration